suffolklibraries/lgc/content/collections/events/pride-in-the-libraries-hadleigh.md

     content:
       -
         type: text
-        text: 'Pride in the libraries - Queer Craftivism takes place at Ipswich County Library, IP1 3DE.'
+        text: 'Pride in the libraries takes place at Hadleigh Library, IP7 5AG.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There is a bus stop a minutes walk from the venue.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There is also carparking that is a five minute walk from the venue.'
+        text: 'There is carparking that is a one to three minute walk from the venue.'
   -
     type: heading
     attrs: